ajstensland/slyther/README.md

 # slyther
 Slyther is an encrypted peer-to-peer messaging platform written in Python.
-Slyther employs the [pycryptodome](https://github.com/Legrandin/pycryptodome) library for encryption.
+Slyther employs the [pycryptodome](https://github.com/Legrandin/pycryptodome) library for its cryptographical needs.

 ## Disclaimer
 I make no claims regarding the security of this program.
 While it is encrypted, I may have made some errors blatant to the average cryptanalyst.
 Pycryptodome may also have vulnerabilities I am unaware of.